medic/cht-docs/content/en/core/overview/cht-sync.md

 #### couch2pg

-[couch2pg](https://github.com/medic/cht-sync/tree/main/couch2pg) streams data from CouchDB and forwards it to PostgreSQL, ensuring real-time updates.
+An updated version of couch2pg which streams data from CouchDB and forwards it to PostgreSQL, ensuring real-time updates.
+Note the modern couch2pg code is [embedded in CHT Sync repository](https://github.com/medic/cht-sync/tree/main/couch2pg) and no longer uses the [deprecated repository](https://github.com/medic/couch2pg).

 #### PostgreSQL